larsk2013xd/GIF_Respeed/README.md

 # How to use
 Simply drag / drop a .gif file onto the program.
 Indicate the desired framerate and within a matter of seconds your GIF will go FAF or SAF!

+For advanced use open CMD and enter `python GIF_ReSpeed.py [fileLocation] [args]` if `[fileLocation]` is not indicated the program will ask the user for a file location.
+Optional arguments can be passed in the `[args]` argument.
+Possible arguments are:
+- `-r` : This will overwrite the original file.
+This introduces the danger of corruption so it is not adviced to use this.
+- `-o` : This will open the converted file after conversion (Windows only)

+# Changelog
+`1.0.2`
+- Added arguments.
+See the "How to use" for explanation.
+- Gif_ReSpeed will now make a copy of the file and adjust its framerate to prevent accidental corruption.
+(The original file can still be overwritten using the `-r` argument)

 # Requirements
 This program uses no extra packages besides the default `os`, `path` and `time` packages.
 Neat isn't it :)